Clary-Ashton/myportfolio/README.md

 This homework did help me to practice new skills I have recently learned like: Flex box, Media queries and css variables.

+## Deployed Link

 ## Screenshot

 ![Screenshot of Application](./assets/application-screenshot.png)

+# License

+This App is licensed with